Android 18: Video games

 Her first appearance in a Dragon Ball game was Dragon Ball Z III: Ressen Jinzōningen.
 She is a playable character in most Dragon Ball Z fighting games, including the Budokai series and Raging Blast series.
 Android 18 is the only playable android in both Dragon Ball Z: Shin Budokai and Dragon Ball Z: Shin Budokai - Another Road, having an original story in Shin Budokai where she defeats Freeza, who intended to kidnap her so she could assist him in his acquiring of the Dragon Balls on Namek and has her programming to terminate Goku erased after summoning Shenlong.
-In the 2010 arcade game Dragon Ball Heroes, after Super 17 is defeated by Android 18, Gohan, Vegeta and Goku, she is forcefully merged with her brother by Towa to power him up against the three Saiyans.
+In the 2010 arcade game Dragon Ball Heroes, after Super 17 is defeated by Android 18, Gohan, Vegeta, and Goku, she is forcefully merged with her brother by Towa to power him up against the three Saiyans.
 In addition to her role as a playable character, she has also served as a boss in other games.

 In the 2015 game Dragon Ball Xenoverse, Androids 17 and 18 experience an increase in power from Demigra and attack Trunks in the alternate timeline, the possible fatality of Trunks through their encounter causing him to start disappearing.
 The player travels to Trunk's timeline and helps him fight 17 and 18, the latter being the first to notice.
-The combined force of Trunks and the player cause 17 and 18 to flee, and are later absorbed by Cell.
+The combined force of Trunks and the player causes 17 and 18 to flee, and they are later absorbed by Cell.
 Android 18 can be a mentor to the player character and teach Power Blitz, Endless Shoot, Deadly Dance and Dual Destructo-Disc She explains her motives for helping out are only due to Supreme Kai of Time (Toki no Kaiōshin) having agreed to pay her in exchange for training the player.

 In the 2016 game Dragon Ball Xenoverse 2, Android 17 charges Cell after his Villainous Mode allows him to defeat Piccolo and Android 16, causing him to fall back into Android 18 and knock both of them out, allowing Cell to absorb both.
 In downloadable content, Android 18 assists Dabura in his fight against Krillin and the player after Dabura admits that he cannot fight the two by himself.
 Android 18 says that she is surprised to see Krillin there as she had ordered him to look after Marron, leading Krillin to state his intent to leave the battle before realizing that he had said the same thing to 18, and Android 18 reveals that she purposely said that to trick him.
 As the pair fight, Android 18 admits that her personal feelings for Krillin are going to make it harder for her to fight him, and states that she will protect the Krillin and Marron of her timeline no matter the cost.